axvr/raider.vim/README.md

 ## Ports

-An Alacritty theme and GNU Emacs port can be found on the [`contrib` branch](https://github.com/axvr/raider.vim/tree/contrib).
+Ghostty, Alacritty and GNU Emacs ports of this theme can be found on the [`contrib` branch](https://github.com/axvr/raider.vim/tree/contrib).